 Our lecturers are qualified to MSc or PhD level and are former high level sports people, active coaches or both.
 We have a team of international specialists who lecture on both our online and full time programmes.

 - Applicants must be 18 years or older on the 1st of January on the year of admission.
 Applications for all our undergraduate programmes must meet the minimum entry requirements for the college.
-A minimum of two C3’s in higher level subjects and four D3’s in ordinary level subjects (to include English & Maths) in the Leaving Certificate or equivalent, is required.
-All applicants may be subject to interview.
+A minimum of two H5’s and four O6’s (to include English & Maths) in the Leaving Certificate or equivalent, is required.
+All applicants under the age of 23 will have to provide their Leaving Certificate transcript and proof of age prior to enrolment.

 - If you are over 23 years of age you may apply as a mature student.
 Mature student applications are assessed on the basis of age, coaching/playing experience, general education standard, motivation and commitment to the programme for which they are applying.